 The ACSA standards

-In recognition of the COVID-19 pandemic we have taken the decision to roll over the publication of new ACSA standards until 2021.
-Departments should work to the 2019 standards until further notice.
-If you have any queries about what this means for your department please contact the ACSA team directly.
+During 2020, in recognition of the COVID-19 pandemic we took the decision to roll over the publication of a new set of standards until 2021.
+These are now available below and will shortly be uploaded on the ACSA portal.
+If you have any queries about what this means for your department, please contact the ACSA team directly.

 What are the standards?